OfficeDev/office-scripts-docs/docs/overview/script-storage.md

 Office Scripts are stored in a user's OneDrive.
 They follow the retention and deletion policies specified by Microsoft OneDrive.
 To learn how to handle scripts that were created and shared by a user being removed from your organization, see [OneDrive retention and deletion](/onedrive/retention-and-deletion).

 During editing, files are temporarily stored in the browser.
 You must save the script before closing the Excel window to save it to the OneDrive location.
-Don't forget to save the file after edits, or else those edits will only be in the browser's version.
+Don't forget to save the file after edits, or else those edits will only be in the browser's version of the file.

 ## See also